Sheon Han

 What We Lost When Twitter Became X — The New Yorker

-About my time at the bird app and what the future might hold.
+About my time at the bird app.

 The Case for Software Criticism — WIRED